QPCrummer/pacman/README.md

 (Use WASD or arrow keys to control pacman.
 Click into the canvas if it's not working)

+## About this fork
+This fork adds cutscenes, music, and other small features to make the game more feature-complete.

 ## State of the game
 The game is on version 1.0.0.
 As I implemented every feature listed in the pacman dossier (as far as I can tell), I consider the game feature complete.

 There are still other things one can do, like:
-- the main menu, with an introduction to all ghosts
-- level transition cutscenes
-- persisted high scores
-- bugs from the original game, like Pinky cannot walk upwards or the "death screen"
+- bugs from the original game, like the "death screen"
-- a new WASM build (would require an update of asset preload first)
+- customizations such as changing starting lives, ghost speeds, point values, etc.

 The game was also designed (and therefore overengineered) with a map editor in mind (or at least custom maps).
 Maybe this will come to fruition one day.